Coherence turned on by incoherent light: Model

-\end{widetext} where $\xi\equiv \omega_0r_{12}/c$ is the effective intermolecular distance \footnote{For optical wave lengths of $400-900$ nm, and for typical distances $r_{12}$ between the chlorophyll molecules in different LHCs varying from 1 to 10 nm \cite{blanckenship,milder10}, effective distances lie in the range $\xi\sim 0.01-0.1$.}, and $\hat{\bf d}_k$ and $\hat{\bf r}_{12}$ are unit vectors directed along the $k$th molecular dipole and along the vector connecting the molecules, respectively.
+\end{widetext} where $\xi\equiv \omega_0r_{12}/c$ is the effective intermolecular distance\footnote{For optical wave lengths of $400-900$ nm, and for typical distances $r_{12}$ between the chlorophyll molecules in different LHCs varying from 1 to 10 nm \cite{blanckenship,milder10}, effective distances lie in the range $\xi \sim 0.01-0.1$.}, and $\hat{\bf d}_k$ and $\hat{\bf r}_{12}$ are unit vectors directed along the $k$th molecular dipole and along the vector connecting the molecules, respectively.
 Note that the far-field terms in Eqs. (\ref{f},\ref{om}) (i.e., the terms decreasing as $\xi^{-1}$ for $\xi\gg 1$) describe retardation effects proper that are associated with the exchange of real photons \cite{Andrews1987}.
-These effects start playing a role at $r_{12}\geq 10$ nm \cite{frost2014}, though they are deemed unimportant at inter-molecular distances of less than 10 nm (i.e. $\xi< 0.1$).
+These effects start playing a role at $r_{12}\gtrsim 10$ nm \cite{frost2014}, though they are deemed unimportant at inter-molecular distances of less than 10 nm (i.e. $\xi\lesssim 0.1$).

 One of the key processes in the theory of photosynthesis is resonance energy transfer \cite{MayKuehn04}.
-This transfer is effective between molecules whose transition frequencies are close to each other (hence, the name of the process) and is characterized by the rate proportional to $|\Gamma+i\Omega|^2$ \cite{Andrews1987}.
-In the non-retarded limit $\xi\ll 1$, $\Gamma (\xi)$ is dominated by $\Omega(\xi)$.
-It is therefore standard to neglect $\Gamma(\xi)$, and to retain only the non-retarded contributions of $\Omega(\xi)$\cite{Hoyer2012,MayKuehn04,PhysRevE.83.021912,cao2014}.
+This transfer is effective between molecules whose transition frequencies are close to each other (hence, the name of the process) and is characterized by a rate proportional to $|\Gamma+i\Omega|^2$ \cite{Andrews1987}.
+In the non-retarded limit $\xi\ll 1$, $\Gamma (\xi)$ is much smaller than $\Omega(\xi)$.
+It is therefore common practice to neglect $\Gamma(\xi)$, and to retain only the non-retarded contributions of $\Omega(\xi)$ \cite{MayKuehn04,PhysRevE.83.021912,cao2014}.
 In this limit, $\Omega(\xi)\to V_{dd}/\hbar$, with $V_{dd}$ the static dipole-dipole interaction energy \cite{agarwal74,salama}:

 This wide-spread approximation however neglects that also $\Gamma(\xi)$ does remain finite as $r_{12}\to 0$, with $\Gamma (\xi) \rightarrow \sqrt{\gamma_1\gamma_2}\hat{\bf d}_1\cdot\hat{\bf d}_2$, and Eq.~(\ref{Vdd}) is thus imprecise at small distances.
 As we show below, a consequence of using the approximate expression (\ref{Vdd}) is that a collective coherent effect Ð-- the stationary excitation current in the dipole-interacting system Ð-- is erroneously predicted to vanish.
-Furthermore, when $\Gamma$ is kept while $\gamma_1$, $\gamma_2$ are neglected then Eq. (\ref{meq}) is not more diagonal in the exciton basis (i.e., the eigenbasis of the Hamiltonian part of Eq. (\ref{meq}) \cite{MayKuehn04}).
-Therefore, the presence of $\Gamma$ shall create coherence both in the site and in the exciton basis.